 NOTE: Dear Reader, the licensure process in Ontario is different from in other provinces.
-Ontario is the only province where the CRNE can be taken before the English Proficiency exam is required.
+Ontario is the only province where other exams can be taken before the English Proficiency exam is required.
 In all other provinces, the English score is required, along with other steps, before permission to proceed is granted.
 All provinces start with an assessment through NNAS.

 Save time and money.
 Explore CELBANPrep University.